-People have been raving about the amazing dim sum and Cantonese cuisine at Wonder Seafood Restaurant.
+People have raved about the amazing dim sum and Cantonese cuisine at Wonder Seafood Restaurant over the years.
 The great thing about this particular place is not only the professional staff but the low prices.
 Head out to 1984 State Rt 27 Edison, NJ to experience Wonder Seafood Restaurant.

 In Harrison there is a great little Chinese restaurant, 5 Grain Rice, where you can get quality Cantonese cuisine.
 Besides dining, they also offer catering for all occasions.
 5 Grain Rice can be found at 231 Harrison Avenue.

 Looking to spice it up?
-New Jersey has a great selection of some of the best Sichuan restaurants.Three favorites among reviewers and fellow bloggers are Chengdu 46, Szechuan Ace, and the Szechuan House.
+New Jersey has some great choices of some of the best Sichuan restaurants.Three favorites among reviewers and fellow bloggers are Chengdu 46, Szechuan Ace, and the Szechuan House.

 Szechuan Ace uses fresh ingredients and cholesterol free vegetable oil.
 Next time you are in Somerset, NJ make sure to go to 1721 State High Way 27, to try Szechuan Ace’s tasteful food.
 Click here to see their website.

 Szechuan House is offering a variety of meals from jellyfish to simple diced chicken.
-The Szechuan House is located at 2022 Nottingham Way, in Hamilton, NJ.
+The Szechuan House is located at 2022 Nottingham Way, in Hamilton, NJ.http://www.szechuanhouseprinceton.com/

 Best Chinese Restaurants (by NJ Regions) Northern, Central and Southern NJ